-The period of adolescence has been compared by Dr. Maria Montessori to the first plane of development.
-She identified both as periods of great transformation, physically and mentally.
+The period of adolescence has been compared to the first plane of development by Dr. Maria Montessori.

-The major characteristics or “ages” of early adolescence are these:
+The major characteristics or “ages” of early adolescence are:

-The focus of the adolescent is on camaraderie, fellowship, companionship and teammates.
-Peer relationships are crucial and the peer group is the adolescent’s first priority.
-They need to identify.
+The focus of the adolescent is on camaraderie, fellowship, companionship and teamwork.
+Peer relationships are crucial with the peer group as the adolescent’s first priority.

-The adolescent mind turns from elementary thoughts of the universe toward themselves and their group.
-Adolescents need to know how they feel and what they want.
-They need to draw conclusions, listen and synthesize.
-They need adults to listen to their reasoning.
-They need to be empowered to seek solutions and to discuss their conclusions.
+The adolescent mind turns from elementary thoughts of the universe toward themselves and their peer group.
+Adolescents need to know how they feel and what they want by drawing conclusions, listening and synthesizing.
+They need to their reasoning to be listened to, to be empowered to seek solutions and to discuss their conclusions.

-The adolescent’s vital force has a special intensity.
-It can burn out of control – but if channeled, it can move mountains.
+The adolescent’s vital force has a special intensity – potentially burning out control but, if channeled, capable of moving mountains.
 The adolescent has an astonishing capacity to work and an unquenched thirst for adventure and self-discovery.

 The adolescent feels challenged to understand what is expected of him or her as an adult.

-- They need to develop a personal vision.
+- The need to develop a personal vision.

-The curriculum of the Maria Montessori Middle School is the result of a three-year research and development project which involved site visits to three major Montessori middle or high schools in San Antonio, Texas, Chicago, Ill., and Portland, Ore.
-An exhaustive national and local study of the major content curriculums (in terms of performance standards and life-long learning objectives) was conducted.
-It is the belief of the Maria Montessori staff that the Middle School curriculum meets or surpasses those of local private and public schools while embracing the Montessori methodology.
+The curriculum of Maria Montessori School is the result of a three year research and development project which involved site visits to three Montessori middle or high schools in San Antonio, Chicago, and Portland.
+An exhaustive national and local study of the major content curriculums (in terms of performance standards and lifelong learning objectives) was conducted.
+It is the belief of the Maria Montessori staff that the middle school curriculum meets or surpasses those of local private and public schools while embracing Montessori methodology.

 Middle School day begins at 8:30 a.m. and ends at 3:15 p.m.